5 Tips to Have a Slender Neck

 Do a Deep Cleaning

-How can we provide a deep cleaning of the skin on the neck?
-Using a clay mask, in case you have oily skin or combination skin, you can do both the face and the neck together.
+How can deep clean the skin on the neck?
+Using a clay mask, in case you have mixed or oily skin.
+You can put the mask on both the face and neck.

-We recommend using green or pink clay, and to prepare the poultice, simply mix the clay powder with water to make a paste, which you can spread on and it won’t drip off.
-To mix the clay, use clay pots, glass or wood bowls, but never use metal as it would eliminate the therapeutic properties of the clay.
+We recommend using green or pink clay, and to prepare the poultice by simply mixing the clay powder with water to make a paste, which you can spread on and it won’t drip off.
+To mix the clay, use clay pots, glass or wood bowls, but never use metal because it would eliminate the therapeutic properties of the clay.

 Hydrate It Daily

 How do you moisturize your neck?
 With the same lotion you use on your face.
-The neck is as sensitive as the skin of the face, and also suffers from the passing of time by losing strength and wrinkling if you don’t provide proper care.
+The neck is as sensitive as the skin of the face and also wears down over time by losing its strength and wrinkling if you don’t provide it with proper care.